NVIDIA-Omniverse/kit-extension-sample-csv-reader/tutorial/tutorial.md

 ### 2.1 Clear the Stage

-The first step is to clear the stage in order to remove any data from previous imports.
+The first step is to clear the stage in order to remove any data from previous runs of this tool.
 This is done with the following code:

 ```python
         # Clear the stage